Mayur1496/Scilla/README.md

  - File messageContractAnalysis.json contains the CashFlow Analysis, warnings, gas consumption

  # Installing SCILLA
- The source code of SCILLA and its installation instructions can be found [here](https://github.com/Zilliqa/scilla)
+ The source code of SCILLA and its installation instructions were found [here](https://github.com/Zilliqa/scilla)

  # Running Analysis
  After installing SCILLA

- run the following to get the analysis report in json format `scilla-checker -gaslimit 1000 -libdir ../scilla-v0.7.0/src/stdlib/ -cf  MessageContract.scilla | cat > messageContractAnalysis.json `
+ run the following to get the analysis report in json format

+ `scilla-checker -gaslimit 1000 -libdir ../scilla-v0.7.0/src/stdlib/ -cf  MessageContract.scilla | cat > messageContractAnalysis.json `

  - Analysis shows the cash-flow tags i.e. which variables are assosiated with money